HMY Britannia

 Her Majesty's Yacht Britannia is the former royal yacht of the British monarchy.
 She was in their service from 1954 to 1997.
 She was the 83rd such vessel since King Charles II acceded to the throne in 1660, and is the second royal yacht to bear the name, the first being the racing cutter built for the Prince of Wales in 1893.
 During her 43-year career, the yacht travelled more than 1 e6nmi around the world to more than 600 ports in 135 countries.
-Now retired from royal service, Britannia is permanently berthed at Ocean Terminal, Leith in Edinburgh, Scotland, where it is a visitor attraction with over 300,000 visits each year.
+Now retired from royal service, Britannia is permanently berthed at Ocean Terminal, Leith in Edinburgh, Scotland, where she is a visitor attraction with over 300,000 visits each year.

+Design

+HMY Britannia was designed by the Department of Naval Construction (DNC) under the direct supervision of Sir Victor Shepheard, the Director of Naval Construction.
+His personal team in London carried out the work under the charge of AN Harrison, the Assistant DNC.
+The work required frequent consultations by Shepheard and Harrison with HM King George VI and later with HM Queen Elizabeth II and HRH The Duke of Edinburgh.

+Great importance was placed on habitability.
+The design required a comfortable motion, requiring stabiliser.
+Trials exposed singing propellors, and these were reprofiled to reduce noise levels onboard.

 Construction

 HMY Britannia was built at the shipyard of John Brown & Co.
 Ltd in Clydebank, Dunbartonshire.
 She was launched by Queen Elizabeth II on 16 April 1953, and commissioned on 11 January 1954.
 The ship was designed with three masts: a 133 ft foremast, a 139 ft mainmast, and a 118 ft mizzenmast.
 The top aerial on the foremast and the top 20 ft of the mainmast were hinged to allow the ship to pass under bridges.

-Britannia it was claimed (as justification for the cost) was designed to be converted into a hospital ship in time of war, however when the need came in the Falklands War this capability was exposed as being spurious as HMY Britannia, unique among the Royal Navy's fleet, required heavy fuel oil (common when she was commissioned but unique to her in 1982) and had only a 200-bed capacity.
-Instead, the 16,907-gross-register-ton (47,880 m^{3}) P&O liner SS Uganda, which was in the Mediterranean on an educational cruise with a thousand schoolchildren on board, was requisitioned, and modified to become a hospital ship.
+Britannia was additionally designed to be converted into a hospital ship in time of war, however when the need came in the Falklands War this role went unfulfilled as Britannia, unique among the Royal Navy's fleet, required heavy fuel oil (common when she was commissioned but unique to her in 1982) and had only a 200-bed capacity.
+Instead the P&O liner SS Uganda was requisitioned and modified to become a hospital ship.

 In the event of nuclear war, it was intended for the Queen and Prince Philip, Duke of Edinburgh, to take refuge aboard Britannia off the north-west coast of Scotland.